amcaplan/amcaplan.github.io/source/_posts/blog/2014-03-19-exploring-security-and-secret-tokens-through-facebook-login.markdown

 - Facebook
 - OmniAuth
 - Secret Token
+twitter:
+  description: Lessons learned from setting up Facebook Login with OmniAuth and a secret token in a Rails app.
 ---

 Security is really scary.
 How scary?
 Well, according to [this very pretty infographic](http://www.erieinsurance.com/identitytheft/), it costs US residents $13.3 billion and 383 million hours per year.
 And you_ don't_ want to be the one people are pointing fingers at when there is a data breach.
 So it's really important to understand at least the basics of security - if not all the details, then at least some basic points of entry for hackers.